jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentContent(_findByCommentContent string) ([]*Comment, error)
 ```
-FindByCommentContent dynamic finder for comment_content -> []*Comment,error
-Generic and programatically generator finder for Comment
+FindByCommentContent searchs against the primary key comment_content and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go